Batched Cocktails- What Are They and How To Do It In Your Bar?

 Choose a 1-3 litre cask and allow the cocktail to rest for an unspecified period of time.
 As we are ageing in a natural material, the results will vary, so it is advised that you monitor the liquid on a daily basis to ensure that it is balanced and palatable.
 Once the desired element of the cask’s character has been attained, simply empty, filter and bottle the liquid for service.

 The world of batching!

-We are seeing a renaissance of the bottled cocktail craze, with globally renowned bartenders such as Mr Lyan (aka Ryan Chetiyawardana), JJ Goodman and ourselves at Fluid Movement branching out into production and distribution of commercially available bottlings.
+We are seeing a renaissance of the bottled cocktail craze, with globally renowned bartenders such as Mr Lyan (aka Ryan Chetiyawardana), Max and Noel Venning at Three Sheets, JJ Goodman and ourselves at Fluid Movement branching out into production and distribution of commercially available bottlings.